Ebla: Middle Bronze I - Mardikh IIIA

+Middle Bronze II - Mardikh IIIB

-By the beginning of the 18th century BC, Ebla had become a vassal of Yamhad, an Amorite kingdom centered in Aleppo.
+During Middle Bronze IIA (MB IIA), Ebla Mardikh IIIB1 became a vassal of Yamhad, an Amorite kingdom centered in Aleppo.

 Written records are not available for this period, but the city was still a vassal during Yarim-Lim III of Yamhad's reign.
 One of the known rulers of Ebla during this period was Immeya, who received gifts from the Egyptian Pharaoh Hotepibre, indicating the continuing wide connections and importance of Ebla.
 The city was mentioned in tablets from the Yamhadite vassal city of Alalakh in modern-day Turkey; an Eblaite princess married a son of King Ammitaqum of Alalakh, who belonged to a branch of the royal Yamhadite dynasty.

+In Middle Bronze IIB (MB IIB), the Great Kingdom of Yamhad under which Ebla Mardikh IIIB2 was a vassal declined due to climate change and raiding attacks by the Hittites (Hattusili I and Mursili I).
 Ebla was destroyed by the Hittite King Mursili I in about 1600 BC.
 Indilimma was probably the last king of Ebla; a seal of his crown prince Maratewari was discovered in the western palace "Q".
 Alternatively, Maratewari could well be the last king according to Archi, who also argued that the "Song of Release" epic describes the destruction of the third kingdom and preserves older elements.

-Later periods
+Late Bronze Age

 Ebla never recovered from its third destruction.
-It was a small village in the phase designated "Mardikh IV" (1600–1200 BC), and was mentioned in the records of Alalakh as a vassal to the Idrimi dynasty.
+It was a small village in the phase designated "Mardikh IV" (1600–1200 BC).
+It was mentioned in the records of Alalakh as a vassal to the Idrimi dynasty.

+Iron Age and later

 "Mardikh V" (1200–535 BC) was a rural, Early Iron Age settlement that grew in size during later periods.
 Further development occurred during "Mardikh VI", which lasted until c.
 60 AD.
 "Mardikh VII" began in the 3rd century AD and lasted until the 7th century, after which the site was abandoned.